Measure Guarantees $50,000 Minimum Annual Accidental Death Benefit to Surviving Spouse

-This measure aligns with a recently signed law that set a $50,000 minimum accidental death benefit for the surviving spouses of active police and firefighters in the Police and Firemen’s Retirement System (PFRS) who die in the line of duty.
+This measure aligns with a 2021 law that set a $50,000 minimum accidental death benefit for the surviving spouses of active police and firefighters in the Police and Firemen’s Retirement System (PFRS) who die in the line of duty.

 Survivors of State Police recruits who died prior to the enactment of the legislation will have 12 months from the time the measure is signed into law to apply for retroactive death benefits.